Bensterriblescripts/Lib-Handlers/README.md

 The main purpose of this library is to smooth out error handling.
 See logging/errors.go for the functions

-Call the error handlers like so for functions that only return error if ErrExists(thisFunction) {
+Call the error handlers for functions that only return error

+if ErrExists(thisFunction) {
   // Do something
 }